 Sade holds a Master of Science in public relations and international marketing and is a a doctoral candidate, working on her Juris Doctor.Email Sade

-Christopher consults on international issues for a range of clients on information and communications technology (ICT) policy.
-He works with global companies and organisations to develop strategies, shape policy discussions, and access new markets.
-He has worked on public affairs issues and campaigns in North America, Latin America, Europe, the Middle East, Africa and the Asia Pacific.
+Christopher Martin leads Access Partnership’s office in Singapore and manages operations in the Asia-Pacific region.
+Consulting on information and communications technology policy, he works with global companies and organisations to develop strategies, shape policy discussions, and access new markets.
+Martin began his work in Asia in 2001 by helping small businesses grow and trade internationally.
+Since then, he has worked on public affairs issues and campaigns across the region, as well as North and South America, Europe, the Middle East, and Africa.
 He previously worked for five years at the United States Council for International Business, where he managed ICT policy and served two years as the large-business representative on ICANN’s Nominating Committee.
-He also coordinated development of global self-regulatory standards in marketing and advertising, and advanced stakeholder positions in various national and multinational government bodies.
+He also coordinated development of global self-regulatory standards in marketing and advertising, and advanced stakeholder positions in various national and multilateral government bodies.

-Christopher began his career with several years spent aiding the growth of small businesses in Africa and Asia.
-He also has experience at the World Trade Organization (WTO), and has published papers on trade and economic reform in Asia.
-Christopher holds a Bachelor’s Degree in Economics and International Affairs from James Madison University and a Master’s of Public Policy from the University of Chicago.Email Christopher
+Christopher Martin’s career includes experience in the non-profit sector and at the World Trade Organization, and he has published papers on trade and economic reform in Asia.
+He holds a bachelor’s degree in economics and international affairs from James Madison University and a Master’s of Public Policy from the University of Chicago.Email Christopher

 Geneviève provides wide-ranging support for clients in Access Partnership’s Dakar office.
 Drawing on her experience working in non-governmental organisations and on development projects, she assists the Director for Africa in monitoring political events, as well as managing the administration of the office.